swang1021/WDBC/README.md

    * *a*: Valid inputs are "FI", "MSI", "IPW" and "SPE"(by default).
 It indicates the bias-corrected estimator used to compute the CIs.
    * *misv*: Boolean.
 It indicates if the verification model is misspecified.
 Default value is FALSE.
 5. The function returns a list that contains the True J, verification proportion for both diseased and healthy groups, 95% CIs computed from packages rocbc and ThresholdROC and 95% CIs computed using our proposed methods.

+## wdbc.AUC.R

+**wdbc.AUC.R** is the R code for calculating the confidence intervals for the AUC with verification biased data.

+1. To run the code and replicate our results in the paper (2), first install and load R packages *rocbc*, *pROC*, *dplyr*, *MASS* and *emplik*.
+2. Load dataset 'wdbc.new'.
+3. Calculate **wdbc_auc**, which contains the estimates of AUCs for all biomarkers using complete data.
+4. **auc_vb_ci** is the main function to compute the CIs.
+It requires 5 arguments:
+   * *bmk*: An integer selected from 1 to 30.
+It specifies the biomarkers considered in the study, in the paper we use bmk = 2, 5, 7.
+   * *k*: A numerical value that specifies the parameter used to control the missing proportion, in the paper we use k = 1 or -1.
+   * *a*: An integer selected from 1 to 30.
+It specifies the biomarkers considered as covariate in the study, in the paper we use a = 6.
+   * *misv*: Boolean.
+It indicates if the verification model is misspecified.
+Default value is FALSE.
+5. To reproduce our results in the paper, use set.seed(123).
+6. The function returns a list that contains two integrated matrices: *CIs* shows estimated AUC using complete data, verification proportion, numbers of verified diseased and healthy subjects, 95% CIs computed from packages rocbc and pROC and 95% CIs computed using our proposed methods ( with FI, MSI, IPW and SPE estimators).
+The other matrix *CI_comp* shows their corresponding length and coverage (0 or 1).